-In WordPress, a “theme” is not only a design template, but a complete package of design and functionality for a WP CMS installation.
+In WordPress, a “theme” is not only a design template, but a complete package of design and functionality for a WordPress-driven site.
 Within the WP administration, themes can be searched (with filters), downloaded and activated.

 Each theme may have different features and functions, so the handling of your your WP site might also vary depending on which theme you use.